ABET Accreditation

 Program Educational Objectives

-The graduates of the Aerospace Engineering Program:
+The graduates of the Bachelor of Science in Aerospace Engineering degree Program will:

 Student Outcomes